Carlisle-Liu/Carlisle-Liu.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Ph.D student of the <a target="_blank" href="https://comp.anu.edu.au">Research School of Computing</a> at the <a target="_blank" href="https://en.wikipedia.org/wiki/Australian_National_University">Australian National University</a>.
-My research on computer vision and machine learning is supervised by <a target="_blank" href="http://users.cecs.anu.edu.au/~nmb/">Prof. Nick Barnes</a> and <a target="_blank" href="https://russelltsuchida.github.io">Dr. Russell Tsuchida</a>.
+My research on computer vision and machine learning is supervised by <a target="_blank" href="http://users.cecs.anu.edu.au/~nmb/">Prof. Nick Barnes</a>, <a target="_blank" href="https://russelltsuchida.github.io">Dr. Russell Tsuchida</a>, and <a target="_blank" href="https://users.cecs.anu.edu.au/~hongdong/">Prof. Hongdong Li</a>.
 Before that, I received my master degree, majoring the computer vision and machine learning, from the Australian National University in 2020.

-My research focuses on the trustworthiness of deep neural networks in computer vision, including model calibration, Out-of-Distribution Detection and Uncertainty Estimation.
-I'm also interested in the adversarial robustness and the explainability of the deep neural networks.
+My research focuses on calibrating deep neural networks.
+I'm also interested in uncertainty quantitifacation, out-of-distribution detection and adversarial robustness.

 Publication
 =====